home-assistant/home-assistant.io/source/_integrations/nuki.markdown

 ## Prerequisites

 To add a Nuki bridge to your installation, you need to enable developer mode on your bridge and define a port and an access token.
 This can be achieved using the [Android app](https://play.google.com/store/apps/details?id=io.nuki) or [iPhone app](https://apps.apple.com/app/nuki-smart-lock/id1044998081).
 Go to manage my devices, and select the bridge.
 Within the bridge configuration turn on the HTTP API and check the details in the screen.
 Please note that the API token should be 6-20 characters long, even though the app allows you to set a longer one.
-For faster updates you can configure to use the callback function of the Nuki bridge.
+For faster updates, you can configure to use of the callback function of the Nuki bridge.
 This requires your Home Assistant to be reachable via HTTP by the Nuki bridge.
 If required, you can set a custom URL for the callback, which allows HTTP traffic to `/api/nuki/callback/{entry-id}`.

 {% include integrations/config_flow.md %}